Agricultural and Water Resources Data Pathfinder

 NASA's Short-term Prediction Research and Transition Center (SPoRT) is a project to transition unique observations and research capabilities to the operational weather community to improve short-term forecasts on a regional scale.
 The SPoRT site provides access to real-time data from a variety of missions, as well as evaluation- and research-based modeling products.

-- Famine Early Warning System Network (FEWS NET) provides early warning and analysis on acute food insecurity.
-Analysts and specialists in 22 field offices work with U.S. government science agencies, national government ministries, international agencies, and NGOs to produce forward-looking reports on more than 36 of the world's most food-insecure countries.
+- The Famine Early Warning System Network, which was created in 1985 by the U.S. Agency for International Development, provides early warning and analysis on acute food insecurity.
+Analysts and specialists in 22 field offices work with U.S. government science agencies, national government ministries, international agencies, and non-governmental organizations (NGOs) to produce forward-looking reports on more than 36 of the world's most food-insecure countries.

-- NOAA's National Integrated Drought Integration System (NIDIS) provides drought-related information and resources and also has a suite of data, maps, and tools for exploring drought across the United States.
+- NOAA's National Integrated Drought Integration System provides drought-related information and resources and also has a suite of data, maps, and tools for exploring drought across the U.S.

-- United Nations Water Data Lab allows for multi-criteria analysis of the Sustainable Development Goal 6 data.
-Define one or more filter criteria, and identify countries (or areas) that meet each and all of the criteria, and their respective population and land area.
-For example, you can identify countries in Asia where at least 80% of the population has access to safe drinking water (criterion 1), and the GDP per capita is below USD $20,000 (criterion 2).
+- United Nations Water Data Lab allows for multi-criteria analysis of the Sustainable Development Goal 6 (Clean Water and Sanitation) data.
+Users can define one or more filter criteria and identify countries (or areas) meeting the selected criteria along with information about population and land area.
+For example, you can identify countries in Asia where at least 80% of the population has access to safe drinking water and the Gross Domestic Product per capita is below USD $20,000.